-Measures taken by the Requesting State to facilitate the transfer and use of the equipment
+Please specify which measures will be taken by the Requesting State to facilitate the transfer and use of the equipment

-Facilitation of customs formalities (immediate customs clearance of all arriving material and, if needed, authorize their use; equipment should be admitted on a temporary basis and products should be admitted free of excise and duties) Immigration and arrival procedures as well as customs formalities (immediate clearing) for personnel needed for operating the equipment Supply of all that is needed for the correct operation and maintenance of equipment For ships requests: ensure that ships are granted all necessary authorizations (e.g. authorization to navigate) For aircrafts requests: ensure that aircraft are cleared to fly in the national air space.
+Facilitation of customs formalities (immediate customs clearance of all arriving material and, if needed, authorize their use; equipment should be admitted on a temporary basis and products should be admitted free of excise and duties)

+Immigration and arrival procedures as well as customs formalities (immediate clearing) for specialized personnel and personnel needed for operating the equipment

+Supply of all that is needed for the correct operation and maintenance of equipment

+For ships requests: ensure that ships are granted all necessary authorizations (e.g. authorization to navigate)

+For aircrafts requests: ensure that aircraft are cleared to fly in the national air space.
 A flight plan or a flight notification has to be filed and accepted as an authorization for aircraft to take off, land ashore or at sea outside regular customs airfields.